ahlau/blockparty/README.md

 blockparty
 ==========

 **Block Party** is a Rails app that provides an interface to check Block List Servers against mail server IP Addresses.
+It allows you to configure you list of Block List Servers and Mail Servers, record the results of Block List queries and view a history of queries.

 Models
 ------